lingyutan/Coursera_Google_Analytics/Coursera_Google_Analytics/Case_Study_1_Cyclistic/README.md

 # Report Version

 Please note the Report.pdf file was automatically knitted by R Markdown and the layout has not been properly designed.
-For a better view, please check the html file.
+For a better view, please download and check the html file.
+If a raw html file was opened in a browser, please right click at the raw html page and save as a html file on your computer, and it should works fine now.